BrendanMcBryan/ByteGrad-JavaScript/README.md

 Project that allowes user to enter text and website analyzes charter and word counts, Also shows limits for Twitter and Facebook Posts.

 Finished project on Monday, February 5, 2024

+### CorpComment
+Build a sleek public feedback tool.
+Site where users can log and vote on requests to various corporations.